deadlydog/Sample.Serilog/ReadMe.md

 ## Projects in the solution and what they show

+### AspNet6 project

+This one also requires adding the `Serilog.AspNetCore` NuGet package.
+Using this package will automatically log additional ASP.Net information, such as information about every request that is made.

+Files of interest:

+- [Program.cs](/src/AspNet6/Program.cs) shows how to setup the global static Serilog logger and inject it into web host, as well as creating a bootstrap logger for logging messages during initialization.
+- [Pages\Index.cshtml.cs](/src/AspNet6/Pages/Index.cshtml.cs) shows how to bring an instance of the logger into your class via constructor dependency inject, and then use it to write logs.
+- [appsettings.json](/src/AspNet6/appsettings.json) shows how to configure Serilog, including specifying different minimum log levels for Microsoft, Microsoft.AspNetCore, and System messages.

 ### ConsoleAppNetCore3 project

 Shows how to use native Serilog without any abstractions to log to the console and file.